David Hume: Induction and causation

 Hume acknowledged that there are events constantly unfolding, and humanity cannot guarantee that these events are caused by prior events or are independent instances.
 He opposed the widely accepted theory of causation that 'all events have a specific course or reason'.
 Therefore, Hume crafted his own theory of causation, formed through his empiricist and sceptic beliefs.
-He split causation into two realms: "All the objects of human reason or enquiry may naturally be divided into two kinds, to wit, Relations of Ideas, and Matters of Fact."
-Relations of Ideas are a priori and represent universal bonds between ideas that mark the cornerstones of human thought.
-Matters of Fact are dependent on the observer and experience.
-They are often not universally held to be true among multiple persons.
-Hume was an Empiricist, meaning he believed "causes and effects are discoverable not by reason, but by experience".
+He believed "causes and effects are discoverable not by reason, but by experience".
 He goes on to say that, even with the perspective of the past, humanity cannot dictate future events because thoughts of the past are limited, compared to the possibilities for the future.
-Hume's separation between Matters of Fact and Relations of Ideas is often referred to as "Hume's fork."

 Hume explains his theory of causation and causal inference by division into three different parts.
 In these three branches he explains his ideas and compares and contrasts his views to his predecessors.
-These branches are the Critical Phase, the Constructive Phase, and Belief.
+These branches are the Critical Phase, the Constructive Phase and Belief.
 In the Critical Phase, Hume denies his predecessors' theories of causation.
 Next, he uses the Constructive Phase to resolve any doubts the reader may have had while observing the Critical Phase.
 "Habit or Custom" mends the gaps in reasoning that occur without the human mind even realising it.
 Associating ideas has become second nature to the human mind.
 It "makes us expect for the future, a similar train of events with those which have appeared in the past".
 However, Hume says that this association cannot be trusted because the span of the human mind to comprehend the past is not necessarily applicable to the wide and distant future.
 This leads him to the third branch of causal inference, Belief.
 Belief is what drives the human mind to hold that expectancy of the future is based on past experience.
-Throughout his explanation of causal inference, Hume is arguing that the future is not certain to be repetition of the past and that the only way to justify induction is through uniformity.
+Throughout his explanation of causal inference, Hume argues that the future is not certain to be repetition of the past and that induction relies on the assumption of uniformity, but that this assumption itself cannot be rationally justified.